 Coronary Angiography, also known as Arteriography is a medical imaging technique utilized to visualize the inner view of blood vessels & organs inside the body.
 Laying particular interest in veins, arteries & heart chambers, the traditional method involves injecting radio-opaque contrast agent into the blood vessel while using x-ray based techniques like fluoroscopy for imaging.
 The resulting image of blood vessels is called angiograph or an angiogram.
 However, Angiography is not the best method for determining the presence or absence of atheroma or atherosclerosis within arterial walls.

-Coronary Artery Bypass Grafting (CABG) or Coronary Artery Bypass Surgery is a surgical procedure restoring blood flow to heart muscle by diverting normal course around a section of blocked artery in heart.
-CABG uses another healthy blood vessel or graft taken from patient’s chest, arm, abdomen or leg so as to connect arteries in heart to bypass disease or blocked area.
+Coronary Artery Bypass Grafting (CABG) or Coronary Artery Bypass Surgery is a surgical procedure restoring blood flow to the heart muscle by diverting normal course around a section of blocked artery in the heart.
+CABG uses another healthy blood vessel or graft taken from patient’s chest, arm, abdomen or leg so as to connect arteries in the heart to bypass diseased or blocked area.
 CABG or Coronary Artery Heart Surgery effectively improves blood flow to heart & which undoubtedly is a good option for treating heart disease.
-Symptoms like chest pain, shortness of breath due to poor blood flow to heart & most often relieved through CABG along with an improvement in functioning of heart.
-India is well known for low cost treatments for heart diseases.
+Symptoms like chest pain, shortness of breath due to poor blood flow to heart & most often relieved through CABG along with an improvement in the functioning of the heart.
+India is well known for low-cost treatments for heart diseases.
 Cardiac Surgery procedures including Bypass Surgery is world class & available for just a fraction of the cost you will have to pay anywhere else in the world.
-Your heart disease treatment in India in fact would be heartening in many ways.
+Your heart disease treatment in India, in fact, would be heartening in many ways.

 As an alternative to open-heart surgery, minimally invasive cardiac surgery is normally performed through small incisions made on the right side of the chest.
 Cardiac surgeons are able to operate from between ribs this way without splitting the breastbone.
 This in turn causes less pain & much quicker recovery time for most patients.
 Moreover, while using minimally invasive cardiac surgery, heart surgeons have better view of some parts of the heart when compared to open heart surgery.
 However, both surgical procedures require temporary stoppage of heart & diversion of blood flow from heart with help of the heart-lung machine.
 Nevertheless, only a cardiac surgeon can determine if minimally invasive cardiac surgery is the right operative procedure in a particular case.